nwickel/mixed_models/slides/06_growth_curve/README.md

 ## Why are there no $$p$$ values?

-The problem are actually not the $$p$$ values but how to calculate the degrees of freedoms for linear mixed-effects models.
+The problem are actually not the $$p$$ values but how to calculate the degrees of freedom for linear mixed-effects models.
 You can find some pointers with

 ```r
 ?lme4::pvalues